mckinsey/vizro/vizro-ai/docs/pages/user-guides/run-vizro-ai-dashboard.md

 # How to run Vizro-AI dashboard

-This guide offers insights into different ways of running `VizroAI.dashboard` to generate Vizro dashboard.
+This guide offers insights into different ways of running `VizroAI.dashboard` to generate Vizro dashboards from natural language prompts.

 ??? note "Note: API key"